takeuchi-lab/Cost-sensitiveMulti-taskBO/README.md

 - -c : use cost-sensitive acquisition function
 - -l : use log-scaled energy
 - opt_type : choose type of optimization from MB, SB, or RAND (multi-task Bayes, single-task Bayes, random)
-- exp_name : name for log-file
+- exp_name : directory name under which log-files are saved
 - itr : number of BO loop
 - init_No : choose ID (from 0 to 99) which indicates a set of initial points (fixed by a pre-computed index set)